Kulltero/Rust.Community/docs/Bugs-Tips.md

 ---

 ### Panels with a blur Material & Transparency cause underlying Panels to be invisible.
-**Symptom:** when using a burry Material on a Color with Transparency, any underlying Image Components with blur get cut out.
+**Symptom:** when using a blurry Material on a Color with Transparency, any underlying Image Components with blur get cut out.
 **Visual Example:**
 ![image](https://user-images.githubusercontent.com/33698270/215882128-d1f0798c-d7ed-4986-9675-4fba48632ad7.png)
 > an image of the following UI setup